-TTT is not traditional bodywork or psychotherapy but rather uses somatic therapies, including breath, movement, touch, and play, to help the client safely explore sensations and come back to being present in their body.
+Somatic therapy is not traditional bodywork or psychotherapy but rather uses brain-body therapies, including breath, movement, touch, and play, to help the client safely explore sensations and come back to being present in their body.
 Often, memories of trauma will trigger a somatic response that makes us feel like we are reliving the event.
 You and your therapist will work together to identify these physical responses and feelings and will develop ways to navigate them safely.
 Working through these sensations will allow you to regain control of your body and learn to trust yourself again.

 What to expect:

 - You will start with a free consultation to discuss your goals and evaluate your readiness and commitment.